-If you have not tried the Nigerian Fufu with Egusi Soup this year, you are propably alone.
+If you have not tried the highly trending Nigerian Fufu with Egusi Soup this year, you are propably alone.
+If you’re searching online for Fufu, or Iyan, you’re in the right place.
 The year 2021 has been a great year for Nigerian Fufu, also called Iyan or pounded yam.
 Fufu is one of the most popular swallows throughout Nigeria and it has gained interests internationally within the last year.
 As young as year 2021 is, Nigerian Fufu is now the most sort after among the younger generations.
 Fufu is high in nutrients and very easy to make, and it’s one of the Nigerian food you must eat before you die.
 It is prepared from peeled yam tubers, cut into cubes, boil in water until they are fork-tender.
 The boiled yams can then be either pounded in a mortar and pestle until it into a soft dough or blended in a special blender, called Poundo.

 How do you eat Fufu?

 In America someone can be ridiculed for eating pizza with fork.
 While no one will ridicule anyone for eating fufu or iyan with a fork, the best way to enjoy it is with your fingers.
 You simply make iyan into small balls that can be safely swallowed.
 Fufu goes perfectly with Egusi, Bitter leaf or Jute leaf soup, Okra soup, Spinach stew, and Ogbono soup.
 Click here to see a demo.

 Egusi soup is made from melons, commonly found in West Africa.
 The seeds are dried and ground before making into delicious soup.
 These seeds are rich in fat and protein and adds essential nutrients into West African Cuisine.
 Nigerian Egusi soup is thickened with these ground melon seeds along with leafy vegetables of choice.